 While the Lenovo ThinkVision Creator Extreme monitor is not intended for gaming, HDR video games look amazing and you get smooth performance (as smooth as 60Hz can be) thanks to the decent pixel response time speed and imperceptible input lag.

 We recommend using the Normal overdrive mode in order to eliminate ghosting without introducing pixel overshoot.

 Sadly, there’s no variable refresh rate support, so you’ll have to use V-Sync to prevent screen tearing.

-Some backlight bleeding and IPS glow is noticeable due to the nature of IPS technology, but to a lower degree than what you might see on more common IPS monitors, partially thanks to local dimming.
+Some backlight bleeding and IPS glow are noticeable due to the nature of IPS technology, but to a lower degree than what you might see on more common IPS monitors, partially thanks to local dimming.

 There are four hotkeys for navigation through the OSD menu placed at the right side of the monitor, above the power button.